kntrl-auth/kntrl-auth-server/Readme.md

 - [JavaScript/TypeScript client](client/typescript/Readme.md)

 #### Option 2 - use OpenAPI generator
-Generate HTTP client for any other language by any OpenApi generator (e.g. [this](https://openapi-generator.tech)).
+Generate an HTTP client for any other language by any OpenApi generator (e.g. [this](https://openapi-generator.tech)).
-OpenAPI specification is located in [client folder](client):
+The OpenAPI specification is located in [client folder](client):

 - [openapi-no-polymorphism.yaml](client/openapi-no-polymorphism.yaml) - simplified specification (without inheritance and polymorphism).
 All generators should support this specification.
 - [openapi-no-inheritance.yaml](client/openapi-no-inheritance.yaml) - simplified specification (without inheritance).
 Some generators support this.